Team9DSI/Retail-Sales-and-Customer-Demographics/README.md

 - **Are certain product categories more popular with specific genders?**
   By segmenting customers by gender, we can identify which product categories are more frequently purchased by men or women.

-- **Which product categories contribute the most to overall revenue?**
-  We will identify top-selling product categories based on total revenue and explore how different demographic groups impact these sales.

-- **How does the average transaction amount differ by gender across various product categories?**
-  Gender-based comparisons will be made to identify trends in purchasing behavior, including average transaction values in different product categories.

 - **Can we predict the quantity of items a customer will purchase in a single transaction based on their demographics and previous transaction history?**
   Using regression models, we will predict the quantity of items a customer will likely purchase, factoring in their demographics and historical purchases.

-- **Can we classify whether a customer will make repeat purchases based on their demographics and transaction history?**
-  A classification model will be used to predict whether a customer is likely to make repeat purchases, enabling proactive engagement strategies.

-- **How frequently do customers make purchases, and does transaction size impact the frequency?**
-  By examining purchase frequency and transaction sizes, we will uncover insights into customer behavior and spending habits.

-- **Do customers tend to purchase from multiple categories in the same transaction?**
-  Market basket analysis will be used to identify patterns in customers buying products from multiple categories in a single transaction.

-- **How sensitive are customers to changes in price within specific product categories?**
-  Price sensitivity analysis will be performed to understand how price fluctuations influence customer purchase decisions across different categories.

-- **Is there any relationship between the categories purchased and the total amount spent?**
+- **Is there any relationship between the categories purchased, gender and the total amount spent?**
-  We will explore correlations between product categories purchased and total transaction amounts to uncover key purchasing patterns.
+  We will explore correlations between product categories purchased, gender and total transaction amounts to uncover key purchasing patterns.

 ### Predictive Modeling

-- **Sales Forecasting**: Time series analysis (e.g., ARIMA, Prophet) will be used to forecast future sales based on historical trends.
+- **Sales Forecasting**: Time series analysis (e.g., SARIMA) will be used to forecast future sales based on historical trends.
-- **Customer Segmentation**: Clustering algorithms (e.g., K-Means) will be used to group customers based on their purchasing behavior, enabling targeted marketing campaigns.
+- **Customer Segmentation**: Clustering algorithms (e.g., K-Means, Hierarchical Clustering) will be used to group customers based on their purchasing behavior, enabling targeted marketing campaigns.
-- **Recommendation System**: K-Nearest Neighbors (K-NN) will be used to build a product recommendation system that suggests products based on customer purchase history and preferences.
+- **Recommendation System**: Deeplearning Models & Techniques will be used to build a product recommendation system that suggests products based on customer purchase history and preferences.
 - **Customer Lifetime Value (CLV)**: Regression and classification techniques will be used to predict the CLV of customers, helping identify high-value customers.

 ## Data Preparation